kaylaisnomyname/group7/README.md

  Trip Id,Trip  Duration,Start Station Id,Start Time,Start Station Name,End Station Id,End Time,End Station Name,Bike Id,User Type

  #### Clean and Processed Data
- Data in Bike Sharing need to be processed , so it can be used for the machine Learning , here is the step that we take using pandas  and jupyter notebook:
+ Raw bike data needed preprocessing before use.
+Here are the preprocessing steps:
  * Combine ALL CSV data
- * Delete NA data
+ * Delete NAN data
  * Add new column Date , converted from Start Time
  * Group data by Date to get counts_trips
- * Group data by date and search unique value on Bikeid to get counts_bike
+ * Group data by Date and search unique value on Bikeid to get counts_bike
- * Group data by date and sum trip duration to get trip duration
+ * Group data by Date and sum trip duration to get trip duration
  * Filter data with user type="Annual Member" and group by date to get  counts_member_annual
  * Filter data with user type=" Casual Member" and group by date to get counts_member_casual
  * Merge all of the grouping into one dataframe